[Based on an incident which happened one evening in Russia. It’s 70% true.]

 She thought about it and nearly fell into the trap.
 ‘No,’ she eventually said.

 He grinned.
-‘You were going to say that boys would come to this floor of yours.
-I’ve seen some of those in the lift.’
+‘You were going to say that boys would come up to that floor of yours.
+I’ve seen some of them.’

 ‘Clients and friends.’